taylormed/buyit/README.md

 # buyit

+A remake of the master repo using svelte

-Small project - Using react and python for web development.
+Small project - Using svelte and python for web development.